priyanshi-furiya/Attrition-Analysis/README.md

 ## Contents

-- **attrition_analysis.ipynb**: Jupyter Notebook containing Python code for data exploration, preprocessing, hypothesis testing, and predictive modeling.
+- **employee_attrition_rate.ipynb**: Jupyter Notebook containing Python code for data exploration, preprocessing, hypothesis testing, and predictive modeling.

 - **README.md**: Comprehensive documentation providing an overview of the project, instructions, and explanations of the code and analysis.